QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

    But what about $p_0$?

-   Isn't it  something that we want  to be **deteR_mined** by our model?
+   Isn't it  something that we want  to be **determined** by our model?

-   Yes, but sometimes we want too much, as we shall see now.

-   There is actually a continuum of initial $p_0$ levels that are compatible with the existence of an equilibrium.
+   Yes, but sometimes we want too much, because there is actually a continuum of initial $p_0$ levels that are compatible with the existence of an equilibrium.

    As we shall see soon, selecting an initial $p_0$ in method 2 is intimately tied to selecting an initial rate of return on currency $R_0$ in method 1.